 The Canadian government recognizes the sacrifice that veterans make when they enlist for service.
-There is a veterans' funeral benefits program in place to ease the burden of bereavement for the servicemen in case of their demise.
+As such, there is a veterans' funeral benefits program in place to ease the burden of bereavement for the service personnel when they die.
 Read on for more information on the eligibility of members, the different benefits available, and who else can benefit from this program.

 The program provides funeral assistance when veterans lose their lives during service.
 The Last Post Fund is the organization that is responsible for this program.
 The mandate of the Last Post Fund is to provide burial and grave marking services to all Canadian and allied veterans.
 Below are some of the benefits of the program.

 This program’s mission is to ensure all eligible veterans get dignified funeral services.
 The Last Post Fund is in charge of administering this program on behalf of Veterans Affairs Canada.
 Veterans do not qualify for the benefits of this program automatically, they have to meet certain criteria for them to enjoy decent send-offs.
 The criteria that veterans need to meet include:

 The criterion recognizes only those who underwent basic training successfully and had honourable discharges as veterans.
 This is a service requirement that people need to fulfill before they are eligible for bereavement benefits.
 People who served in the Second World War as allied force members also get recognition for their effort.
 They qualify for the funeral and burial benefits.
 The criterion recognizes Canadian Merchant Veterans of WWII or Korean War as eligible members for the benefits.